codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 The `resources` directory holds the resources shared by _all_ clusters managed by the GitOps Runtime:

   * `all-runtimes-all-clusters`: Every resource manifest in this subdirectory is applied to all the GitOps Runtimes in the account, and to all the clusters managed by those Runtimes.
 In the above example, `manifest2.yaml` is applied to both `runtime1` and `runtime2`
   * `control-planes`: Optional.
-Valid for Hosted GitOps Runtimes only.
-When defined, every resource manifest in this subdirectory is applied to each Hosted Runtime’s `in-cluster`.
+When defined, every resource manifest in this subdirectory is applied to each Runtime’s `in-cluster`.
+Config maps containing sealing keys are stored in this subdirectory.
   * `runtimes/<runtime_name>`: Optional.
 Runtime-specific subdirectory.
 Every resource manifest in a runtime-specific subdirectory is applied to only the GitOps Runtime defined by `<runtime_name>`.
     In the above example, `manifest4.yaml` is applied only to `runtime1`, and `manifest5.yaml` is applied only to `runtime2`.